mdashraful24/mdashraful24/README.md

 <h2 align="left">Welcome to my profile!</h2>

-<h1 align="center">Hi, my name is Ashraful Islam Ratul👋, and I am a Web Developer with expertise in Modern Web Technologies.</h1>
+<h1 align="center">Hi, my name is Ashraful Islam Ratul👋, and I am a Web Developer.</h1>

 <h2 align="center">About me</h2>

 ###

-<p align="left">I am skilled in HTML, CSS, JavaScript, React.js, Tailwind CSS, Node.js, MongoDB, and Express.js..
+<p align="left">I am skilled in HTML, CSS, JavaScript, React.js, Tailwind CSS, Node.js, MongoDB, and Express.js.
 Currently, I am focused on learning and mastering the Next.js framework for full-stack applications.
 I also have hands-on experience building servers using Express.js and MongoDB.
 Passionate about crafting seamless web applications, I prioritize both design and functionality to create user-friendly experiences.
 I believe in continuous learning, as every day offers new opportunities to improve and explore emerging technologies.</p>

 ###